 - Do not share towels, play contact sports, or go swimming.

-A vaccination called Zostavax is available to adults who are older than 50.
+A vaccination called Zostavax is recommended for everyone over 60.
 It is given free of charge in Australia to people aged 70-79.
 Being vaccinated will not guarantee that you will not get shingles, but it will reduce your chance of developing the condition.
 Zostavax is not the same as the vaccine used to protect against chickenpox.
 Read more about chickenpox vaccine at Immunise Australia.